Why you should use the Lifecycle Stage property

 Setting lifecycle stages for your contacts

 This will take you to the Manage properties screen where you can search for the lifecycle stage property.
 When you locate the property, click within the field to change the property value, then click Save.

 You can also create a workflow to set a contact's lifecycle stage (Marketing Professional and Enterprise only).
-For example, you could create a workflow that enrolls people from a certain contact list of trade show attendees and sets their Lifecycle Stage to Marketing Qualified Lead.
+For example, you could create a workflow that enrolls people from a certain contact list of trade show attendees, then use the Set contact property action to set their Lifecycle Stage to Marketing Qualified Lead.

 Lastly, you can set a lifecycle stage through a form field (Marketing Basic, Professional, and Enterprise only).
-On your form, set the Lifecycle Stage field as a hidden field by hovering over the fireld and clicking the pencil icon.
-Next, choose the Make field hidden checkbox.
+On your form, set the Lifecycle Stage field as a hidden field by hovering over the field and clicking the pencil icon.
+Next, check the Make field hidden checkbox and select a default lifecycle stage by clicking the corresponding radio button.
 When a contact fills out their information, the Lifecycle Stage field will automatically be filled.

 Updating lifecycle stage to an earlier stage

 A contact's lifecycle stage is only meant to progress forward, down the funnel.
 Imports, workflows, and form fields can only set the default Lifecycle Stage property to a lifecycle stage further down the funnel.

-For example, when importing a list of contacts whom already exist in your database as any of the lifecycle stages Lead, Marketing Qualified Lead, or Sales Qualified Lead, if on the import screen you select Subscriber as the lifecycle stage to import as, all of the existing contacts will retain their current lifecycle stage -- they will not have their lifecycle stages moved backwards to Subscriber.
-However, for the same set of contacts, if you were to import with the Customer lifecycle stage, their contact records would be updated to reflect them as customers, because customer is a later lifecycle stage, further down the funnel.
-The order of the Lifecycle Stages is as follows:
+For example, if you import a list of contacts that already exist in your database as leads and you select Subscriber as the lifecycle stage for your import, all of the existing contacts will retain their current lifecycle stage; their lifecycle stages will not move backwards to Subscriber.
+However, for the same set of contacts, if you were to set Customer as the import lifecycle stage, the contacts' lifecycle stages would be updated to Customer because it is further down the funnel.
+The order of the lifecycle stages is as follows:

 Subscriber > Lead > MQL > SQL > Opportunity > Customer > Evangelist > Other